 Can you save seats on Southwest Airlines flights?

-Southwest Airlines offers great value and service and they don't charge for bags.
-I enjoy flying with them but one thing that makes Southwest Airlines a little different is their no assigned seating rule.
-There are pros and cons but there's one question people ask that there's not really an answer to: Can you save seats on Southwest Airlines flights?
+Southwest Airlines is a budget airline known for cheap flights, funny flight attendants, and free checked bags.
+One of the main differences between Southwest Airlines and other airlines is that Southwest doesn't assign seats.
+There are pros and cons to the no assigned seating rule but there's one question people ask that there's not really an answer to: Can you save seats on Southwest Airlines flights?

 So…Can you save seats on Southwest Airlines flights?

-“Can you save seats on Southwest Airlines” sounds like a simple question.
-While Southwest's open seating policy seems to work for them, it only works for the passengers if they understand how they policy works when they book and before they fly.
-That makes the difference between a great experience and a frustrating one.
+“Can you save seats on Southwest Airlines” sounds like a simple question but it's not.
+While Southwest's open seating policy seems to work for Southwest Airlines, it only works for passengers who thoroughly understand the seating policy.

-Southwest doesn't have a policy against saving seats on their flights so you can technically save seats on Southwest Airlines flights and not get ejected from the plane.
-I've only had one mildly negative experience with seat saving but if you read the passenger forums on Southwest Airlines, there have been plenty of travelers who've expressed their displeasure on the subject and shared their “seat saving horror stories.”
+Southwest doesn't have a policy against saving seats on their flights.
+I've only had one mildly negative experience with seat saving but if you read the passenger forums on Southwest Airlines and various Reddit threads dedicated to the subject, there have been plenty of travelers who've expressed their displeasure on the subject and shared their seat saving horror stories.

 The responses from Southwest are polite, courteous, and sympathetic, but they hold to the policy of not having a policy and say they don't disallow it unless it disrupts the boarding process.
 I have never seen that happen but I get how that could turn ugly.